Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: One-layer case

-To see why the nonlinear activation leads to many fixed points in Eqn.~\ref{eq:gradient-descent-one-node}, we first give two examplar generative models of the input $\vx$ that show Eqn.~\ref{eq:gradient-descent-one-node} has multiple critical points, then introduce a more general theorem.
-To make the examples simple and clear, we assume the condition of Corollary~\ref{co:cc-var} (i.e., uniform $\alpha$, no augmentation and large batchsize), and notice that $\gatef{\vx}{\vw}$ is a deterministic function of $\vx$, therefore $A(\vw) := \con_\alpha[\gatef{\vx}{\vw}] = \var[\gatef{\vx}{\vw}]$.
+To see why the nonlinear activation leads to many \lme{}s in Eqn.~\ref{eq:gradient-descent-one-node}, we first give two examplar generative models of the input $\vx$ that show Eqn.~\ref{eq:gradient-descent-one-node} has multiple critical points, then introduce more general cases.
+To make the examples simple and clear, we assume the condition of Corollary~\ref{co:cc-var} (no augmentation and large batchsize), and let $\alpha_{ij} \equiv 1$.
+Notice that $\gatef{\vx}{\vw}$ is a deterministic function of $\vx$, therefore $A(\vw) := \con_\alpha[\gatef{\vx}{\vw}] = \var[\gatef{\vx}{\vw}]$.
 We also use ReLU activation $h(x) = \max(x,0)$.